CALL FOR FREE CONSULTATION

 Further, under the modern statute, a defendant can be convicted of arson for burning a structure that he or she owns.
 However, liability is limited in this situation to cases in which the defendant was or should have been aware that his or her actions created a risk of danger to other people.
 See Brown. v.
 State, 403 A.2d 788 (Md.
 1979).
 Another change under the modern statute is that actual burning of any material is not required to sustain a conviction.
 As long as the defendant started a fire with the intent of damaging or destroying the structure that he is setting fire to, he can be convicted of arson even if no part of the structure is damaged or charred at all.

-The skilled Sacramento criminal lawyer with more than 76 years of combined legal experience at the Law Office of Wing & Parisi can make the difference between your freedom or jail.
+The skilled Sacramento criminal lawyer at the Law Office of Wing & Parisi can make the difference between your freedom or jail.
 We possess the skill and knowledge to prepare a thorough defense against your specific charge.
 Call our office today for a free consultation.
 We will help you clearly understand your options, and answers any question you have regarding your case.

-When you have been charged with a crime, choose a Sacramento criminal lawyer with the experience and dedication to make a difference.
+If you have been charged with a crime of arson, choose a Sacramento criminal lawyer with the experience and dedication to make a difference.
 Call (916) 441-4888 or contact us online to schedule a free initial consultation.
 With our office conveniently located in Sacramento, California, the Law Office of Wing & Parisi stands ready to represent you in your criminal matter.